 - Educational Resources from the Summit Library including digital and print books, audio, and film items from the Summit Library collection.

-- Current articles related to race, racism, and anti-racism.
+- Current articles from the library and other regional sources related to race, racism, and anti-racism.

 - The committee was founded in 2015 and has been hosting community conversations about race through its Dialogue Circles on Race program, offered twice a year.
 For more information, please contact: Rabbi Hannah Orden email@example.com or Vernon Williams VWPasst@fountainbaptist.org